hellerve/ptolemy/README.md

 Germany’s most important writers, and rightfully so.
 Her short stories are surprisingly critical of the regime (surprising that they were published, that is to say), and incredibly candid.

+* *Der Revisor* by **Nikolai Gogol** (1836)

+It is quite fascinating how this pushed all of my buttons.
+I was deeply annoyed with almost every character in the story (which is exactly what the author wanted, I suppose).
+I’d love to see it on stage sometime.